luk036/luk036.github.io/phys_des/ckpttn.md

   - Last-in-first-out (LIFO)
 - Multi-level extension:
   - Both cost and constraints are additive, implies
-  - Coarse-grain hyper-graph a good approximation of the fine-grain ancestor
+  - Coarse-grain hypergraph a good approximation of the fine-grain ancestor

 ---

-## ✨ Features of ckpttn{py,cpp}
+## ✨ Features

+- Try to keep it simple but not simpler
 - Special handling for 2-pin nets and 3-pin nets
-- Primal-dual Minimum maximal matching for clustering
+- Primal-dual minimum maximal matching for clustering
-- Sentinel
-- Up to 255 partitions
+- Apply exhaustive search on top level 🔲

 ---

-## Data structures

-- adjacency list
-  - Container of container
-    - vector of vector
-    - vector of hash-set

----

 ## Choices of restore optimal solution

-1. Snapshot
+1. Snapshot 📸
-2. Re-apply
+2. Re-apply 🔄
-3. Roll-back
+3. Roll-back 🔙

 ---

-## Trade-off
+## Trade-off ⚖️

 - Early stop, or not
 - Ignore high-fanout nets, or not
 - Legalization vs. optimization

+---

+## Possible contribution 🤏

+- Testing
+- Porting to C++
+- Documentation
+- Try Roll-back strategy

 ---